PRIVACY POLICY FOR RAYDEN SOLICITORS

 If an exemption applies we will explain which exemption applies and we tell you if we have removed any information from the copy we send you.

-We use cloud-based providers who operate within the EU under suitable data protection arrangements and security controls in place in accordance with the requirements in UK GDPR.
+We use IT, cloud-based and administrative service providers who operate within the UK and EEA under suitable data protection arrangements and security controls in place in accordance with the requirements in UK GDPR and Data (Use and Access) Act 2025

 We also store hard copy material with Oasis in the UK who provide archive services to Rayden Solicitors.
-We have a data processing agreement in place with Oasis to ensure Oasis’s security arrangements and the understanding as to the basis and requirements for processing is aligned with ours.
+We have a data processing agreement in place with Oasis to ensure Oasis’s security arrangements meet our data protection obligations.

-We also share data with organisations who perform audit and assurance roles for us and those who provide professional advisory services.
-This includes legal, medical and other professional advisers; again, with whom we have arrangements to ensure their compliance with our requirements.
+We also share data with organisations who perform audit and assurance roles for us, regulators, law enforcement or other authorities as required by law, and those who provide professional advisory services including but not limited to professional advisers, counsel, experts, or other parties involved in your matter), business partners who help us deliver our services,, with whom we have arrangements to ensure their compliance with our requirements.

 As explained more particularly below, we also obtain data from third parties.
 Generally, when we do this, it is in the exercise of our regulatory functions, powers and duties, including: